firepress-org/FirePress_Klimax1/README.md

 ## What is this?

+If you are looking for a maintained version of the original **Casper theme**, this is it.
+I started to use it when Ghost was at version v0.4.
+The Ghost foundation [stop to maintain](https://github.com/TryGhost/Casper/tree/1.4) it at v1.4.

 This theme is a free and responsive theme (*template if you prefer*) made for Ghost.
 This theme is compatible with Ghost `>= 2.0.0`.
 You can check this information in the file `package.json`.

 **What is Ghost?** — Ghost is an open source software that lets you create a website and manage content like a blog.
 [See our FAQ section](https://firepress.org/en/faq/#what-is-ghost) for more details.